linked-db/linked-ql/site/flashql/sync.md

 - `materialized`
 - `realtime`

-`origin` views participate in the wider federated graph, but they are not themselves sync jobs in the same way.
+Non-persistent views participate in the wider federated graph, but they are not themselves sync jobs in the same way.

 ## The main entry point: `sync.sync()`